guilhermelbr/jogo-damas/README.md

 ### 3. `(1.3)-capture+draw`
 This is the final version of the terminal logic, which adds the draw rule.
-* The mandatory capture rule from Version 2 is maintained.
+* The mandatory capture rule from Version 1.2 is maintained.
 * The game is declared a "Draw" if 40 consecutive moves occur without any capture.

 **To run these terminal versions:** After Step 4 (installing dependencies), navigate to the desired folder (e.g., `cd "(1.3)-capture+draw"`) and run `python ui.py`.

+---
+### Note on language
+* All the code logic was written in "<strong>Portuguese(BR)</strong>".
+* However, "<strong>all the code includes comments in English explaining and instructing what each part does</strong>".
 ---
 ### Note on Repository Files